hphelion/documentation/cloudos/manage.operational-dashboard.environment-tab.md

 <p style="background-color:#f8f8f8; padding:4px 4px 4px 4px; min-width:900px;"> <b>Caution:</b>
 Any prerequisites you want to configure, must be done before you complete the steps on the Complete Install page.
 For details, see the <a href="/cloudos/manage/operational-dashboard/environment-tab/#complete-install-overview">Complete Install Overview</a>.
-After that, the Edit Prerequisite dialogs will be read-only.
+After that, the Edit Prerequisite dialogs are read-only.
 Once the install process is triggered, no changes can be made.
 If you want to make changes, you need to start over by re-installing the HP Cloud OS Administration node.
 For procedural instructions, see <a href="/cloudos/install/">Install and Configure Your Cloud</a>.
 </p>